Installation of NetBSD 7 on the Raspberry Pi 2

 syslogd=NO manpagedb=NO savecore=NO virecover=NO fsck_flags="-P -p -y"

-be better moved to the system memory using tmpfs
+be better moved to the system memory using tmpfs.
+Edit

 tmpfs /tmp tmpfs rw,-sram%30 tmpfs /var/tmp tmpfs rw,-sram%10 tmpfs /var/log tmpfs rw,-sram%10 tmpfs /var/run tmpfs rw,-sram%1